Test and Trace Support Payment

 To be eligible for the Test and Trace Support Payment, an individual must:

-- Have been told to stay at home and self-isolate by NHS Test and Trace, either because you have tested positive for coronavirus or have recently been in close contact with someone who has tested positive.
+- Have been told to stay at home and self-isolate by NHS Test and Trace because you have tested positive for coronavirus, or

 If you are not in receipt of any of the benefits listed above, your application will be considered under the Discretionary Scheme.
 The funding for this scheme is limited.